 Birding in Delaware

+For birdwatchers it's time to pack your binoculars for a trip to Delaware to catch an up-close and personal look at thousands of birds, both year-round and migratory, who call the state's varied ecosystems their home.
 With a wide variety of ecosystems across the state, Delaware is home to hundreds of species of birds, many of which are year round residents and others stop in Delaware’s parks and refuges during their annual migration.

-Only 20 miles south is Fort Delaware which can be reached with a short ferry ride from Delaware City.
+- Fort Delaware State Park : Only 20 miles south is Fort Delaware which can be reached with a short ferry ride from Delaware City.
 The island park also known as Pea Patch Island is home to one of the largest and most diverse heronries on the East Coast, boasting nesting pairs of Great Blue Herons, Great Egrets, Snowy Egrets, and many more colorful varieties.